ADVENT-18.jpg

 The Rev'd Stephen C. Holton - Rector

 Fr Stephen Holton is the XIII rector of Christ Church.
-A native of middle Georgia, Fr Holton earned his BA at Emory University and prepared for the priesthood at Yale Divinity School and Berkeley Divinity School at Yale (MDiv).
+A native of middle Georgia, Fr Holton earned his BA at Emory University and prepared for the priesthood at Yale Divinity School (MDiv).
 During seminary Fr Holton served as intern at Christ Church and subsequently was appointed curate.
 He was ordained to the priesthood in the parish on the Feast of St Ambrose.
 Immediately prior to returning to Christ Church, he served as associate rector of Grace Church in New York, where his portfolio included outreach and service as lower school chaplain and adjunct religion faculty in the high school division of Grace Church School.
-His academic interests include the intersection between sacramental theology and missional service as reconciliation.
 Prior to ordination, Fr Holton worked in fundraising and nonprofit management in the arts, education, and human services sectors.
-He is a past convener of the Society of Catholic Priests for the greater New York region and presently serves on the board of the Community Soup Kitchen at Christ Church.
-He is an associate fellow of Branford College.
+He is a past convener of the Society of Catholic Priests for the greater New York region and is a past board member of The Society for the Increase of Ministry and The Episcopal Network for Stewardship.
+He presently serves on the board of the Community Soup Kitchen at Christ Church and is an associate fellow of Branford College.

 The Rev’d L. Jett McAlister - Curate